1. Conversational Voice AI in 2026

 The multimodal capabilities of SOTA models are advancing rapidly.

-GPT-4o, Gemini 2.0, and Claude Sonnet 3.5 all have very good vision capabilities – they all accept images as input.
+GPT, Gemini, and Claude models all have very good vision capabilities – they all accept images as input.
 Vision support in these models started out focused on describing the image content and transcribing text that appears in images.
 Capabilities expand with each release.
 Counting objects, identifying bounding boxes, and better understanding of the relationship between objects in an image are all useful abilities that are available in newer releases.

 One interesting new class of voice-enabled applications is the assistant that can "see" your screen and help perform tasks on your local machine or a web browser.
 A number of people have built scaffolding for voice driven web browsing.

 Several programmers we know talk as much as they type, these days.
-It's fairly easy to wire up voice input to drive Cursor or Windsurf.[41]
+It's fairly easy to wire up voice input to drive Claude Code[41] and Codex.
 It's also possible to wire up screen capture so your AI programming assistant can see exactly what you see – code in your editor, UI state of the web app you're building, a Python stacktrace in your terminal.
 This kind of fully multimodal AI programming assistant feels like another of the glimpses of the future we've talked about throughout this document.[42]

 [40] You can process video with both GPT-4o and Claude by extracting individual frames from video and embedding those frames in the context as images.
 This approach has limitations, but works well for some "video" use cases.